usgs/wdfn-blog/README.md

 ```

 This will add `draft: True` to the markdown header (not rmarkdown file).
 It is up to you to remove that AFTER the content has been reviewed.

+Make sure to format your blog a .md file, not a .Rmd file (which is the deafult if using a package such as blogdown).There are some simple functions for converting between the two if using R.

+When setting up a new project in RStudio, there are many ways to connect to the project.
+One is by starting a new project, then choose version control, select Git and use the URL "https://github.com/username/wdfn-blog.git".
+This should allow you to use Git push, pull, and merge code within RStudio.

 Disclaimer